Conotoxin: Hypervariability

 Conotoxins are hypervariable even within the same species.
 They do not act within a body where they are produced (endogenously) but act on other organisms.
 Therefore, conotoxin genes experience less selection against mutations (like gene duplication and nonsynonymous substitution), and mutations remain in the genome longer, allowing more time for potentially beneficial novel functions to arise.
 Variability in conotoxin components reduces the likelihood that prey organisms will develop resistance; thus cone snails are under constant selective pressure to maintain polymorphism in these genes because failing to evolve and adapt will lead to extinction (Red Queen hypothesis).

 Disulfide connectivities

 Types of conotoxins also differ in the number and pattern of disulfide bonds.
 The disulfide bonding network, as well as specific amino acids in inter-cysteine loops, provide the specificity of conotoxins.

 Types and biological activities

-The number of conotoxins whose activities have been determined so far is five, and they are called the α(alpha)-, δ(delta)-, κ(kappa)-, μ(mu)-, and ω(omega)- types.
-Each of the five types of conotoxins attacks a different target:
+As of 2005, five biologically active conotoxins have been identified.
+Each of the five conotoxins attacks a different target: